-The Foundation accepts and processes applications for grants throughout the year with no deadlines.
+The Foundation accepts and processes applications for grants throughout the year.

-To gain a better understanding of the Foundation's funding priorities and interests, please see the Frequently Asked Questions (FAQ's) section of this site.
-If, after reviewing the guidelines, you have a project that appears to fit within the Foundation's funding priorities and interests, then a brief letter of inquiry should be addressed to Ms. Victoria B. Rogers, President.
+If, after reviewing this website with particular attention to the FAQ Section of the site, you believe that your organization fits within the Foundation's funding priorities and interests, then a brief letter of inquiry should be directed to Ms. Victoria B. Rogers, President.

-If it is determined from the letter of inquiry that the project meets the Foundation's priorities and interests, an application will be provided.
+If the Foundation determines from the Letter of Inquiry that the project is within the Foundation's priorities and interests, an application will be provided to you.

 Regrettably, the availability of grant funds permits a favorable response to only a limited number of requests.
-Lack of approval should not be considered an indication of the Foundation's lack of appreciation for the merit and worthiness of both the proposal and the organization seeking support.
+If the Foundation does not fund your request at this time, it should not be considered an indication of the Foundation's lack of appreciation for the merit and worthiness of either the proposal or the organization seeking support.

 Generally, the staff of the Foundation will initiate meetings to discuss letters of inquiry or formal applications and schedule site visits (communication with Foundation Directors is discouraged).
 A letter of inquiry is the preferred means of initial contact for specific proposals.
 General inquiries to the Foundation are always welcome.